10 Worst States for Filing Auto Insurance Claims in 2025

 Worst States for Comprehensive Insurance Claims

 Of the three types of car insurance claims, comprehensive claims tend to be the least costly and have the lowest impact on insurance rates.
 However, you will see your rates go up if you live in a state with increased weather or theft risks.
-Texas and Washington are the worst states to report a comprehensive auto insurance claim (Learn More: Best Auto Insurance Companies in Texas).
+California and Florida are the worst states to report a comprehensive auto insurance claim (Learn More: Best Auto Insurance Companies in Florida).

 Comprehensive auto insurance only covers incidents outside of a driver’s control, such as hitting an animal or a falling tree.
 Since these collisions aren’t caused by driver error, there is no increase in high-risk behavior that would lead to higher premiums.
-Most states only show a rate increase of less than 2% at renewal.
-In eight states, there is no change.
+Most states only show a rate increase of less than 2% at renewal, but coastal states and those at-risk for wildfires see rates increase by 200% or more after a claim.

 The Best States for Auto Insurance Claims